andyk8872/p5-ecommerce/README.md

 </details>

 <details>
 <summary> Shopping Bag </summary>
 <br>

 The shopping bag feature allows the user to view their choices and add/remove if they so desire.
 They can also view the individual/total costs.
 There is also the option to go to a secure checkout area of the site.
+It is also in this feature that the discount amount formula is included.
+This added feature makes it that staff only have to add/change the category of a product for the discount to take effect rather than having to do so for each individual item/product.
+Also the discount amount can be universally set in settings.py..

 ![Shopping Bag](/docs/shopping_bag.png)